runatlantis/atlantis/runatlantis.io/docs/custom-workflows.md

 `ssh -f -M -S /tmp/ssh_tunnel -L 3306:database:3306 -N bastion 1>/dev/null 2>&1`.
 Without
 the redirect, the script would block the Atlantis workflow.
 :::
+* If a workflow step returns a non-zero exit code, the workflow will stop.